-We reclassified into earnings, losses of \$8.1 million and gains of \$4.8 million for the nine months ended September 30, 2008 and August 31, 2007, respectively, related to interest rate swaps that were previously reported in AOCI.
-We expect losses of \$11.4 million to be reclassified into earnings over the next twelve months related to income on interest rate financial instruments currently reported in AOCI.
-The amount ultimately realized, however, could differ as interest rates and the timing of debt issuances change.
+We reclassified into earnings, gains of \$0.6 million and \$1.8 million for the nine months ended September 30, 2008 and August 31, 2007, respectively, related to interest rate swaps that were previously reported in AOCI.
+We expect gains of \$0.3 million to be reclassified into earnings over the next twelve months related to income on interest rate financial instruments currently reported in AOCI.
+For the three months ended September 30, 2008 and August 31, 2007, we reclassified into earnings, gains of \$0.07 million and \$0.3 million, respectively, related to interest rate swaps that were previously reported in AOCI.